quant-sci/compute-geometry/README.md

    pip install -r requirements.txt
    ```

-5. **Explore the Exercises:**
+5. **Explore the Examples:**
-   Browse the `exercises` directory to find a variety of computational geometry tasks.
+   Browse the `examples` directory to find a variety of computational geometry tasks.
 Each exercise comes with a description and a starting code template to guide you through the implementation.

 ## Exercises

-The `exercises` directory contains a set of tasks covering various computational geometry topics, such as:
+The `examples` directory contains a set of tasks covering various computational geometry topics, such as:

 - Minimum Circle
 - Triangulation